bmc-compuware/bmc-ami-data-studio-azure-extension/readme.md

 ### Overview

 BMC AMI DevX Data Studio Extension is a data management product with automation to speed data extraction, privatization and loading.
-The extension allows Azure DevOps users to run ted specifications.
+The extension allows Azure DevOps users to run DevX Data Studio specifications.

 ### Prerequisites